CenterForOpenScience/osf.io/PULL_REQUEST_TEMPLATE.md

 [//]: # (
     * Any server configuration and deployment notes for CE?
         * Is model migration required?
-        * Is data migration/backfill/popualation required?
+Is data migration/backfill/population required?
-        * If there is migration, is it reversible and is there roll-back plan?
+            * If so, is it reversible?
+Is there a roll-back plan?
         * Does server settings needs to be updated?
-        * If there are settings update, have you checked existing settings for affected servers with CE?
+            * If so, have you checked with CE on existing settings for affected servers?
         * Are there any deployment dependencies to other services?
     * If you have a JIRA ticket, make sure the ticket also contains the CE notes.
 )